caoli5288/simpledav/README.md

 # SimpleDAV

-GridFS as a WebDAV server.
+MongoDB's GridFS as a WebDAV server witten by Java.

 ## Build